Reading and understanding food labels

 The Health Star Rating is a voluntary front-of-pack labelling system used in Australia and New Zealand.
 Its purpose is to provide at-a-glance nutrition information to help people compare similar packaged food products.

-Health Star Ratings range from 1/2 a star to 5 stars, based on the nutritional profile of 100g or 100mL of a product.
+Health Star Ratings range from 1/2 a star to 5 stars.

 These ratings can appear on packs in two ways.
 The first shows just the star rating of the product; the second can show the star rating plus the nutrient content of the product.